Ladies-Storm-Hackathons/GHC-Scholarships/README.md

 To add to this, send a pull request.
 If you aren't familiar enough with git/Github, just open an [Issue](https://github.com/Ladies-Storm-Hackathons/GHC-Scholarships/issues).
-If you deeply prefer email, you can reach a mod at aliceyoung.9@gmail.com.
+If you deeply prefer email, you can reach a mod at:

-_We're looking for 1-2 new repo managers.
-Email aliceyoung.9@gmail.com_
+* aliceyoung.9@gmail.com.

 ## Active (2017)
 | Opens | Deadline | Scholarship | Results Released | Eligibility |